damtrx/Real-Dash-CAN-Stream-XML-for-EMU-Black/README.md

 ## Hardware
-I'm using USB to CAN module to connect the EMU Black CAN interface to my Android Headunit device which didn't support Bluetooth module.
+I'm using USB to CAN module to connect the EMU Black CAN interface to my Android Head unit device which didn't support Bluetooth module.

 Using USB connection is more reliable and can give me an option to send back CAN Stream data for inputs like buttons.
 The purpose of this might be to change Boost tables or other things during normal operation.